MikroTik CHR: How to set up OpenVPN server for your IoT devices (+ video)

 In this article, we will show you how to connect your Android phone to your OpenVPN Server.
 We...

-How to: Connecting Windows Device to OpenVPN Access Server
+How to: Connecting iPhone IOS to OpenVPN Access Server